 As part of an ongoing series highlighting the activities of CDCR employees outside of their normal jobs, Inside CDCR caught up with Robinson.

 He is the manager of the Human Resources Policy and Procedures Unit.

-He’s worked for the department for two-and-a-half years, starting as a trainer in the Office of Personnel Services before promoting to his current position.
+He’s worked for CDCR for two-and-a-half years, starting as a trainer in the Office of Personnel Services before promoting to his current position.

 A recent outing found Robinson at Yosemite National Park to photograph a waterfall at sunset.

 What are your typical duties in your current job?
 Can it be stressful?